Disentangled Wasserstein Autoencoder for T-Cell Receptor Engineering: Related Works

-\paragraph{Disentangled representation learning (DRL)} The formulation of DRL tasks depends on its nature, such as separating ``style'' and ``content'' of a piece of text \citep{cheng2020improving} or a picture \citep{kotovenko2019content}, or static and dynamic parts of a video \citep{zhu2020s3vae, han2021disentangled}.
-The disentangled representations improve interpretability of the model, and can be used for style transfer \citep{lee2018diverse,kotovenko2019content, cheng2020improving} and conditional generation \citep{denton2017unsupervised,zhu2018visual}.
-Several regularization methods have been used to achieve disentanglement, including adverserial loss \citep{denton2017unsupervised, lee2018diverse}, mutual information constraints \citep{cheng2020improving, zhu2020s3vae}, and self-supervising auxiliary tasks \citep{zhu2020s3vae}.
-To our knowledge, there has been very limited attempts to apply DRL to biological sequence designs.
+\textbf{Disentangled representation learning} The formulation of DRL tasks depends on its nature, such as separating the ``style'' and the ``content'' of a piece of text \citep{cheng2020improving} or a picture \citep{kotovenko2019content}, or static (time-invariant) and dynamic (time-variant) elements of a video \citep{zhu2020s3vae, han2021disentangled}.
+The disentangled representations can be used for style transfer \citep{lee2018diverse,kotovenko2019content, cheng2020improving} and conditional generation \citep{denton2017unsupervised,zhu2018visual}.
+Several regularization methods have been used to achieve disentanglement with or without \textit{a priori} knowledge, including controls on the latent space capacity \citep{higgins2017beta, burgess2018understanding}, adversarial loss \citep{denton2017unsupervised}, cyclic reconstruction \citep{lee2018diverse}, mutual information constraints \citep{chen2016infogan, cheng2020improving, zhu2020s3vae}, and self-supervising auxiliary tasks \citep{zhu2020s3vae}.